ASICS legit check: how to spot a real sneaker

 Gel-1130

-The Gel-1130 is a bit less scrutinized in detail than the previous two models, but fakes do exist in numbers.
+The Gel-1130 is scrutinized a bit less than the previous two models, but fakes are still prevalent.

 Inner label: on models produced since 2022-2023, a QR code or barcode is integrated into the label.
-Its absence on a recent model deserves verification.
+Its absence on a recent model warrants verification.

 Synthetic overlays: the side panels of the 1130 are made of structured synthetic material.
 On the original, the edges are sharp, and the surface is matte and slightly textured.
 Copies tend to produce a smoother or slightly shiny surface.